salmasaed15/rtkproject/README.md

 # rtkproject
-simple project using redux toolkit
+simple project using redux toolkit creating by me